College of Science and Health > Academics > Speech Language Pathology > About > Community Advisory Board

 Nakisha Hobbs is the Principal and Co-Founder of Village Leadership Academy (VLA), an independent elementary school where the primary focus is to transform urban youth into global leaders.
 VLA serves over 700 students and redefines the purpose of urban education.

-Katie Gore, Board Secretary
+Katie Gore, Board Secretary, Founding Board Member

 K Gore